IBMDeveloperUK/Java-Containers101/labs/Lab_1.md

 ## JDK versions

-In terms of Java versions, there are many options.
-Most Java applications currently use Java 8, however 9, 10 and the early release of 11 are also viable options with native support for containers built into Java from JDK 10.
-At the same time, with [Java's new 6 month release cadence for Java](https://blogs.oracle.com/java-platform-group/update-and-faq-on-the-java-se-release-cadence), Oracle recommend not using the older versions once the newer versions are avialable and will stop supporting these versions once the newer versions GA.
-This means as of now, there is no incentive for anyone to use Java 9 as 10 is available and when 11 GAs it will be the same for 10.
-This obviouly concerns businesses with large legacy systems and may put people off from using anything but Java 8 until they are forced to.
+In terms of Java versions, it seems to be unclear what version of Java to pick with the [6 month release cadence for Java](https://blogs.oracle.com/java-platform-group/update-and-faq-on-the-java-se-release-cadence), Oracle recommend not using the older versions once the newer versions are avialable and will stop supporting these versions once the newer versions GA.
+This means as of now, there is no incentive for anyone to use Java 9 or 10.
+Version 8 and 11 are exceptions to this rule as they have been marked for Long Term Support and different vendors will agree to support these versions beyond Oracle's 6 month support period.

-## OpenJDK vs Oracle
+## Free as in beer vs. Free as in speech

 There is also the argument about the licensing around Oracle build of Java.
-By using an Oracle build of Java means that you accept their licensing agreement to not re-distribute the JDK which includes pushing your built images that contains the Oracle JDK to a private/public repository.
-Nevertheless, it is possible to redistribute the Dockerfiles which use the Oracle JDK but most customers will want the built end product i.e. the image.
-In this case, you would choose OpenJDK builds over Oracle builds.
+Oracle licenses Java under several license.
+Although free to use for development purposes (free as in beer), you are not free to redistribute the Oracle JDK, which makes even things like storing custom built images in private/public repository.
+Other vendors however such as AdoptOpenJDK allow you to use their software and do whatever you wish (free as in speech).

-## Full JDK vs. JRE vs. Streamlined variants
+## Full JDK vs. Streamlined variants

 The JDK contains the JRE and development tools to actually develop Java programs.
 In most cases you don't want to develop Java within a container, you simply want to run the end product (JAR / WAR) file.
-In this case, why choose a full JDK over a JRE?
+In this case, why choose a full JDK over a more streamlined version to just run your application?
 Choosing a full JDK will just mean that you will have a bigger image size, so it will take longer to build, pull and update your images.
-There has been additional work to make Java run on smaller linux distributions such as Alpine Linux to further decrease the image size and other slim variants (all available OpenJDK tags for different versions can be found [here](https://hub.docker.com/_/openjdk/))
+There has been additional work to make Java run on smaller linux distributions such as Alpine Linux to further decrease the image size and other slim variants (all available AdoptOpenJDK tags for different versions can be found [here](https://hub.docker.com/r/adoptopenjdk/openjdk11))

 ## Building Docker Containers